Thinking about AURORA?

 Camping and backpacking gear (think of sleeping bags, backpacks, ground pads, etc.) are provided during the trip.
 If you have it, you are more than welcome to bring your own gear, though we reserve the right to review it upon arrival.
 If we feel that our equipment is more suitable for the expedition, we will lend you ours and securely store yours for the week.

-After registration, you’ll receive a full list of required clothing and personal items.
-We have curated this list over two decades, and it contains only the lightest and most practical items for your comfort outdoors.
+After registration, you’ll receive an Essential Information Packet (EIP) filled with important information such as a full list of required clothing and personal items.
+Program-specific EIPs can be found on each expedition’s page.
+We have curated the gear list over two decades, and it contains only the lightest and most practical items for your comfort outdoors.
 Some examples might be a mid-weight fleece, a rain jacket, a certain number of socks, etc. Lists are dependent on the expedition.
 Your items don’t need to be identical to the list’s items, but should be comparable.
-Borrowing is a great way to fulfill your needs without breaking the bank, and we will also provide information on discounts for purchasing new items after you register.
+Borrowing is a great way to fulfill your needs without breaking the bank.
 As a Penn State course, all drugs, alcohol, tobacco, and weapons are prohibited from AURORA — including your pocketknife.

 I can bring my cell phone, right?
 How will my parents contact me?